Singapore Personal Income Tax 2026: Rates, Reliefs, Filing

 3. Missing the filing deadline The late filing penalty is typically S$200 for a first offence, rising to S$1,000 for repeat offences, plus potential late payment interest.
 IRAS can also issue estimated assessments if you miss the deadline and these can significantly overstate your actual liability.

-5. Claiming reliefs you are not entitled to Spouse Relief requires your spouse's income to be below S$4,000.
+5. Claiming reliefs you are not entitled to Spouse Relief requires your spouse's income to be below S$8,000 (raised from S$4,000 from YA2025).
 Parent Relief cannot be claimed if you or another individual has already claimed it for the same parent without proper apportionment.
 Incorrect claims can result in penalties and back-tax assessments.

 6. Ignoring overseas income that was remitted to Singapore If you transferred foreign-sourced income into a Singapore bank account in 2025, it may be taxable.
 There are exemptions for individuals, but they apply only to specific income types and are not blanket.
 If in doubt, consult a tax professional or check the IRAS individual income tax guide.